SimonGustafsson/cs3sthlm/_pages/program/presentations/patrick-desantis.md

 title: "From Box to Backdoor: Using Old School Tools and Techniques to Discover Backdoors in Modern Devices"
 permalink: "/program/presentations/patrick-desantis/"
 layout: presentation
+speaker:
-author: Patrick DeSantis
+ - name: Patrick DeSantis
    role: Senior Security Researcher Engineer
    work: Cisco Talos
-profile:
- - image: patrick-desantis.png
+   image: patrick-desantis.png
 id: presentation
 ---
 Stringing together the exploitation of several seemingly uninteresting vulnerabilities can be a fun challenge for security researchers, penetration testers, and malicious attackers.